-PDXLAN is a mega-LAN Party event in Portland, Oregon where 800+ PC gamers from around North America bring their computers to play video games with one another for four days.
+PDXLAN is a mega-LAN Party event near Portland, Oregon where 800+ PC gamers from around North America bring their computers to play video games with one another for four days.
 Check out the above video to learn more.

 What PDXLAN attendees are saying: